A Bootstrap Multigrid Eigensolver

-Note that the finite element approximation problem \eqref{eq:pb-eig-fea} serves as a straightforward conforming discretization to \eqref{eq:pb-eig-dis} on the discrete polygonal surface, but not directly to the original eigen-problem \eqref{eq:pb-eig-weak}.
-The connection between the finite element solution on $\G_h$ and its continuous counterpart on the surface $\G$ is established through a bijective lifting operator (see \cite{Demlow2007adaptive}).
+Note that the finite element approximation problem \eqref{eq:pb-eig-fea} serves as a straightforward conforming discretization to \eqref{eq:pb-eig-dis} on the discrete polygonal surface $\G_h$, but not directly to the original eigenvalue problem \eqref{eq:pb-eig-weak} on $\G$.

-It is assumed that there is a bijective mapping between any triangle $T\subset\G_h$ to a curvilinear triangle on $\G$.
+The connection between the approximation on $\G_h$ and its continuous counterpart on the surface $\G$ is established through a bijective lifting operator (see \cite{Demlow2007adaptive}), between any triangle $T\subset\G_h$ to a curvilinear triangle on $\G$.
 Then, for any $v \in H^1(\G_h)$, its lifting $\wt{v}$ to the continuous surface $\G$ can be defined as follows: for any point $\vx\in \G_h$, there is a unique point $\wt{\vx}\in \G$, such that